monk-afk/filterplus/README.md

 `/msg message contents`: not censored

-- Prefixed with `#PM:` and colored green for incoming, blue for outgoing messages.
+- Prefixed with `#/pm «PlayerName» ` and colored green for incoming, blue for outgoing messages.

 **`/xm`**

 - Proximity chat allows a distance limited conversation.

-- Players within 100 nodes will see these messages in a cyan color, prefixed with `#XM:`
+- Players within 100 nodes will see these messages in a cyan color, prefixed with `#/xm «PlayerName»`

 `/xm message contents`: Usage is similar to a private message, also not censored